- One approach to help save on taxes is to do a so-called "focused conversion" of assets in an IRA.

 Bumping up against net investment income thresholds

-In addition, there are several other factors that could make focused conversion even more attractive.
+In addition, there are several other factors that could make a focused conversion even more attractive.
 For example, qualified distributions from a Roth IRA are not counted for purposes of figuring the taxation of Social Security benefits, which might be an important additional benefit for those with lower incomes than Joyce.
 For those with higher incomes, this strategy may help keep income levels below certain thresholds, which could reduce Medicare premiums (sometimes referred to as the income-related monthly adjustment amount, or IRMAA) and/or the 3.8% Medicare surcharge (see chart).
-Finally, Roth IRAs aren't subject to RMDs during the original owner's lifetime, so Roth conversion may also help investors avoid taking IRA withdrawals (and generating tax liability) that they don't need.
+Finally, Roth IRAs aren't subject to required minimum distributions during the original owner's lifetime,2 so Roth conversion may also help investors avoid taking IRA withdrawals (and generating tax liability) that they don't need.

 Since the details can make a difference in determining taxes paid over a number of years, it's a good idea to consult with a tax advisor or a financial professional before implementing a focused conversion.
 That can help make sure that you've considered all the possibilities and that the strategy fits into your broader financial plan.